jakowenko/double-take/README.md

 | notify.gotify.zones                |                       | Only notify from specific zones                                                                                                                   |
 | time.format                        |                       | Defaults to ISO 8601 format with support for [token-based formatting](https://moment.github.io/luxon/docs/manual/formatting.html#table-of-tokens) |
 | time.timezone                      | `UTC`                 | Time zone used in logs                                                                                                                            |

-## Known Issues

-In rare scenarios, requesting images from Frigate's API causes Frigate to crash.
-There is an [open issue](https://github.com/blakeblackshear/frigate/discussions/853) with more information, but it appears sometimes the database connection isn't being closed in time causing Frigate's API to crash.
-This appears to be related to processing the `snapshot.jpg`.
-Setting `frigate.attempts.snapshot` to `0` will disable the processing of that image.